img

 Applications

-Evening wear, décor, tents
+Evening wear, jacket shell and lining, tents

-Umbrellas, linings, jackets
+Umbrellas, linings, jackets shell

 Applications of Taffeta and Pongee